KUANGYUAN0327/Income-prediction-based-on-census-data-/README.md

 The prediction task is to determine whether a person makes over 50K a year.

-In this report, I will use deep neural network (DNN model).
+In this report, I will use logistic regression and deep neural network (DNN model).

 ## Dataset: